v4n6/itectl/README.md

   utility directly after modprobing the ITE 8291r3 module (for example, during boot).

-- Ability to launch the utility and configure the keyboard backlight during boot.
+- Ability to execute the utility and configure the keyboard backlight during boot.
 This feature helps to enter information (such as a password to decrypt hard drive(s)) during boot.
 A Python script is not the best choice in this case.
 Small executable included in